lsbarrientos50/lsbarrientos50.github.io/_teaching/phylogenetic_systematics.md

 Phylogenetic analyzes have become a standard methodology for comparative studies in any field of biology.
 This course aims to teach the fundamentals of phylogenetic analysis and the use of different computer programs, with emphasis on the problems and tools inherent to systematics, biogeography and evolution.

 Syllabus
 ======

+From here onwards the content of this page will be in Spanish, the language this course is taught.
+A partir de aquí el contenido de esta página se encuenta en español, idioma en el cual se imparte en este curso.
+{: .notice--info}

 | Tema             | Descripción |           Lecturas                                                   |
 | --------         | ------ | ------------------------------------------------------------ |